skagankose/ada_fall_2017/index.md

 ![Image](img/patents_by_categories_stacked.png)
 *Figure 5: Number of Granted Patents in the Last Year according to CPC Categories with a Stacked Chart*

-To reveal more insights related to patent characteristics, spider charts were used to shed the light on which contry is focus on which sector.
+To reveal more insights related to patent characteristics, spider charts were used to shed the light on which country is focus on which sector.
 Below, some figures for certain countries of interest are displayed (United States, Japan, Germany and Switzerland).
 The rest can be obtained from our [notebook](LINK REQUIRED).

 <a id='patents_by_categories_spider'></a>
 ![Image](img/patents_by_categories_spider.png)